Minister of Environment and Climate Change’s refusal to investigate Volkswagen’s criminal activity is unlawful

 “Traffic-related air pollution is a huge problem in Canada; responsible for thousands of deaths and hospital admissions each year,” said Kim Perrotta, executive director of CAPE.
 “Volkswagen admits that its emissions-cheating vehicles emit up to 35 times the legal level of nitrogen oxides.
 The federal government has to take action to demonstrate that companies cannot get away with this.”

-When the United States government prosecuted VW for its fraud, the company did not fight but instead pleaded guilty and voluntarily paid settlements totalling over US$15 billion (C$19 billion).
+When the United States government prosecuted VW for its fraud, the company did not fight but instead pleaded guilty and voluntarily paid settlements totaling over US$15 billion (C$19 billion).
 That money is now being spent to help build American infrastructure, such as US$2 billion that the car company must spend to build electric vehicle charging stations across the U.S.

 Yet despite VW’s admission of guilt and willingness to pay, the Environment Minister’s staff have only made excuses for not prosecuting VW, and have not collected a penny.